 Progressed Sun to Natal Saturn at Cobain’s Death

-SP Moon Mid-Year
+Tracking the SP Moon

 Carradine Sun-Saturn Intensifications from SP Sun and Moon

-For example, please return to Carradine’s age 72 SP positions (February 18th) and look at them for the year of his death (2009), we do find the ruler of his 1st house (Jupiter) in the 12th house of the bad spirit and conjoined to the out of sect malefic Mars in the bound of Venus and the domicile of Saturn.
-While Saturn also opposes his natal Saturn, the indications from that were more revealing at the solar return than at this secondary chart.
+For example, please return to Carradine’s age 72 SP date, February 18th, but look at that date on the year of his death (2009).
+We find 2R Jupiter, the ruler of his 1st house, in the 12th house of the bad spirit and conjoined to 2R Mars, the out of sect malefic, in the bound of Venus and the domicile of Saturn.
+2R Saturn also opposes his natal Saturn.
+See also the indications from the Saturn-Saturn opposition at the solar return which were even more revealing.